Toddlers - living with toddlers

 Phone 1300 364 100

 Child and Family Health Service (CaFHS) – South Australia

 Phone 1300 733 606, 9am-4:30pm, Mon to Fri for an appointment.

 For more Parent Easy Guides including ‘Milestones’, ‘Sleep (0–6 years)’, ‘Sleep disturbance’, ‘Safety for young children’, ‘Toilet training’, ‘Bedwetting’, ‘Second baby’, ‘Learning to talk’, ‘Discipline (0-12 years)’, ‘Children biting’, ‘Home alone’, ‘Tantrums’,c‘Time in: guiding children’s behaviour’ and ‘Feeding toddlers’

 For parenting information

 Child safety information and resources

-Parenting SA - partnership between the Department for Education and Child Development and the Women’s and Children’s Health Network.
+Parenting SA - partnership between the Department for Education and the Women’s and Children’s Health Network.